 “My clients know I care,” she says, “but they also know they won’t get off easy.”

 In 2011, Rachel launched Cause Fitness, a brand and foundation that seeks to affect change in global perceptions of health, fitness and nutrition, and equips people worldwide to realize that goal through education and training.

 Rachel’s goal is to gain worldwide recognition for Cause Fitness, becoming a global ambassador for holistic health, fitness, and nutrition education, as well as positive self-image, and healthy body confidence.
 She constantly pursues her own education and recertification.
-In the future, she plans to make the transition from commercial and theatrical to film acting, write a book, host a television show, and continue to motivate people toward healthy living and positive self-image.
+In the future, she hopes to continue performing (acting or otherwise), publish a book, host a television show, start a women’s ministry, and continue to motivate people toward healthy living and positive self-image.